kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Pretrained Models Help

-Compare results qualitatively.
+Compare results qualitatively
-Note speed differences.
+Note speed differences
 Assess interpretability tradeoffs

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.